Important: If you do not understand anything in these terms and conditions or have any questions, ask us before you accept them.

 2.4 Foreign currency transactions can involve the risk of loss because of movement in exchange rates or interest rates.
 It is important that the applicant understands these risks before entering into a foreign currency transaction and understands that any loss will be passed on to and will be payable by the applicant.

-2.5 In the event an international transfer is returned by an overseas financial institution, NAB will credit the source account with the Australian dollar equivalent of the amount received, at the currency exchange rate determined by NAB in accordance with 2.2(ii) in connection with the applicant's international payment instruction, less any fees levied by overseas banks in connection with failed transactions.
+2.5 In the event an international transfer is returned by an overseas financial institution, NAB will credit the source account with the Australian dollar equivalent of the amount received, at the currency exchange rate determined by NAB in accordance with 2.2(2) in connection with the applicant's international payment instruction, less any fees levied by overseas banks in connection with failed transactions.